 The entrance to the aquarium is in the middle of Coex mall, which is a basement level mall that sprawls several city blocks and lies underneath the Korea World Trade Center.
 This mall is unlike other ones we've been to in Korea in that it's very Westernized in design.
 Each store has its own set of walls and doors, versus in other malls where entire sections of the mall are completely open and one vendor/store melds into the next seamlessly.
 That plus the massive hallways made us feel like we were back in the States.
 I think I've touched on this before, but Korea is a very trusting country.
 While we were in Dongdaemun there were several times where we were left alone with merchandise or saw a closed stall with items still on display.
-At the electronics market, Michael and I were left alone in the middle of a computer parts store so the owner could go pick up an item we had just bought.
-Michael and I have talked several times about how this is completely different from back home, and it's nice to not feel like wherever we go we're being watched as if we have bad intentions.
+At the electronics market, M and I were left alone in the middle of a computer parts store so the owner could go pick up an item we had just bought.
+M and I have talked several times about how this is completely different from back home, and it's nice to not feel like wherever we go we're being watched as if we have bad intentions.

 The entrance fee for the both of us was W44,000.
 The aquarium was crowded, though probably not as crowded as it would be on a weekend.
 Sometimes the sheer number of people I see when we go out astounds me.
 It's one thing to know the numbers (10 million people live in Seoul).
 It's another to see how that number affects day to day life and crowds.

 I don't think this post will be incredibly heavy on text.
 I feel like aquariums are one of those things that don't need to be explained when showing pictures - you can see what I was looking at from the picture!

 All over the museum we could see little reminders from Conan O'Brien's visit in February.
 I remember watching his segment on his visit to Korea back then, and it was fun to see little reminders of it while we walked through here.

 There was another tank with some larger Dory/Blue tangs that shows how big these fish can get.